allisonkshaw/symbiontspread/README.md

   do_transmission_ana.m: Analytic forms of the number of unpartnered (U) and
-      partnered (P) host individuals across many nodes (x locations) in a system with infection at
-      rate beta with either density-dependent or frequency-dependent transmission
+      partnered (P) host individuals across many nodes (x locations) in a system with infection at rate beta with density-dependent, frequency-dependent, or saturating (type II) transmission

   fft_conv.m: Convolution and polynomial multiplication